-Although rare, CIS providers may submit a request for an Upgrade via the DCH Portal.
+Although rare, providers may submit a request for an Upgrade.
+CIS providers may submit a request for an Upgrade via the DCH Portal.
 They must respond "Yes" to the question on the portal, "Is this a Continuation from a previous PA?"
 They must also enter the previous preauthorization number, which can be selected from the "drop-down" box.
 If it does not appear there, the provider must include the Preauthorization number in the "Comments" section of the PA Portal.
 The provider must attach the TNGA Upgrade Request Form (Attachment C).